Barcelona needs late penalty to beat lowly Leganes 2-1 as pressure on Luis Enrique builds

 [ FC Yahoo: Twitter | Facebook | Tumblr | Blog ]

 The Catalans will likely win the Copa del Rey final over Alaves in late May.
-But Real Madrid holds the league lead and has two games in hand — making for a hypothetical lead of seven points.
+But Real Madrid holds the league lead and has two games in hand, making for a hypothetical lead of seven points.
 In Europe, meanwhile, Paris Saint-Germain’s 4-0 hammering of Barca in the first leg of their round of 16 joust on Tuesday was so resounding that there’s surely no coming back from it.

 [ Newsletter: Get 5 great stories from Yahoo Sports blogs in your inbox every day! ]

 In February, the season is looking lost for Barca.
 By its own dynastic standards, anyway.
-And so people have begun wondering if the club’s cycle of dominance, which has lasted the better part of a decade is coming to an end.
+And so people have begun wondering if the club’s cycle of dominance, which has lasted the better part of a decade, is coming to an end.

 It seemed on Sunday like the club’s star attackers were quickly rebutting that argument, scoring an early goal in their signature speed and style.